 To accommodate the increasing number of those wishing to attend Harvard’s Commencement Exercises, the following guidelines are proposed to facilitate admission into Tercentenary Theatre.
 Beneath the guidelines, please find specific information for alumni, parents, and others interested in attending Commencement.

 Please visit here for up-to-date visitor guidance regarding COVID-19.

 The following guidelines are presented for the safety of our graduates and guests on Commencement Day:

-The Morning Exercises and Afternoon Program may be viewed via live webcast on harvard.edu or Comcast 283 in metro Boston
+- The Commencement Program may be viewed via live webcast on harvard.edu or Comcast 283 in metro Boston.

 Family and Guests of Graduating College Seniors